digimat/digimat-saia/README.rst

 TODO
 ====

 Documentation is very incomplete.
-Don't know if this is usefule for someone.
+Don't know if this is useful for someone.
 Tell it to us.
-There is still some more locking mecanisms to implement making the background task reall thread safe.
+There is still some more locking mecanisms to implement making the background task really thread safe.
 The Python GIL make things yet wrongly safe.
+Python 3 compatibility.